-- Strong collaboration with the national waste program (PNGD), in waste management, good communication in terms of exchange on waste collection statistics. - Establishment of a select committee for the orientation, monitoring and evaluation of the operation of the treatment units set up in the 2 communes. - Sharing of knowledge and expertise with the PNGD in terms of geolocation of illegal dumps. - Strong collaboration with the Global Green Growth Institute (GGGI) in its strategy for the development of green secondary cities.

-- Support of the DEEC in taking into account the environmental and social dimension for the construction of the waste treatment center in Ziguinchor. - Strong collaboration/synergies with PROMOGED in the implementation of certain infrastructures in Ziguinchor - Strong collaboration with SONAGED (Société d'atonal des déchets), formerly the waste coordination and management unit (UCG), in the setting up of the e-waste platform (WEEE) in Tivaouane.
+- Strong collaboration with the national waste program (PNGD), in waste management, good communication in terms of exchange on waste collection statistics. - Establishment of a selection committee for the orientation, monitoring and evaluation of the operation of the treatment units set up in the 2 communes. - Sharing of knowledge and expertise with the PNGD in terms of geolocation of illegal dumps. - Strong collaboration with the Global Green Growth Institute (GGGI) in its strategy for the development of green secondary cities. - Accompaniment of the DEEC in taking into account the environmental and social dimension for the construction of the waste treatment center in Ziguinchor. - Strong collaboration/synergies with PROMOGED in the implementation of certain infrastructures in Ziguinchor - Strong collaboration with SONAGED (Société national des déchets), formerly the waste coordination and management unit (UCG), in the setting up of the e-waste platform in Tivaouane. - PPPs or cooperation agreements established for the management of new pilot operation facilities (waste sorting and recovery center in Ziguinchor and WEEE dismantling and recovery platform in Tivaouane)